Training a real network on MNIST

 Hard max gives a binary answer — winner takes all.
 Softmax gives a smooth distribution that changes continuously as you vary the inputs.
 When the model is uncertain (logits close together), softmax reflects that uncertainty.
 When the model is confident (one logit much larger), softmax approaches hard max.
 That smooth behavior is also what makes backpropagation work — you can compute gradients through softmax because it’s differentiable everywhere.

-You can control just how soft softmax is using a temperature parameter .
+You can control this amplification effect using a temperature parameter .
 The formula becomes:

 Dividing by before exponentiating scales the differences between logits.
 Try dragging the T slider: